 Pick and Prep Your Wooden Piece

-Maybe you have an old piece of furniture or slab of reclaimed wood at home all ready to go.
+Maybe you have an old piece of furniture or slab of reclaimed wood at home all ready to go – or maybe you want to create a huge chalkboard wall.
 If so, great, but otherwise, you’ll need to go foraging.
-Antique shops, flea markets, garage sales, and even your neighbor’s curb could all lead to fantastic treasures.
+Antique shops, thrift stores, flea markets, garage sales, and even your neighbor’s curb could all lead to fantastic farmhouse style treasures to complement your home decor.
 Keep your eyes open and look for pieces that are structurally sound or only need a little work tightening up hinges and replacing a screw or two.
 Anything unstable or crumbling on the edges could be more trouble than it’s worth.
+You might want to look for pieces with a stronger wood frame.

-Here’s a quick hint: Softer woods are more porous and will lead to shakier or more smudged writing.
+Here’s a quick hint: Softer woods are more porous and will lead to the wood compressing and an uneven surface and more smudged writing.
 Harder wood is a better option if you’re looking for more legible results.

 Prep a surface for milk paint by removing all dust and debris with a damp cloth.
-You can choose a bonding agent to help your paint adhere to a surface that already has paint or a sealer on it, and you may also want to sand the wood on your piece if you’re hoping for a glossy finish or have a piece that’s a little rougher around the edges than you’d like.
+You can choose a bonding agent to help your paint adhere to a surface that already has paint or a sealer on it, and you may also want to sand the wood on your piece if you have a piece that’s a little rougher around the edges than you’d like.
+If your wood piece has any unwanted damage or dents this is the time to fill those marks with a wood filler.

 Pick Out Your Milk Paint